YutaItoh/remote-container-templates/README.md

 With this setting, the pipeline will perform the following:
 * creates a local user `username` in the image
 * mounts `/your/host/machine/workspace` in the remote host machine to `/workspace` in the container when launching.

+*NOTE*: The current hardcoding requirement in `.env` is due to the limitation in the vscode remote container extention where `docker-compose` is called in the local machine instead of inside the remote host machine.

 ### Step 4: Build and Open the container